jquast/wcwidth/docs/specs.rst

 :func:`wcwidth.width`.
 The ``Mc`` character adds +1 to the total width, reflecting its *positive advance width* as defined in `General Category`_ (Table 4-4).
-Zero-width combining marks (``Mn``) between the base character and the ``Mc`` do not break the association — for example, a consonant followed by a Nukta (``Mn``) and then a vowel sign (``Mc``) is measured as base + 1.
+Zero-width combining marks (``Mn``) between the base character and the ``Mc`` do not break the association.
+For example, a consonant followed by a Nukta (``Mn``) and then a vowel sign (``Mc``) is measured as base + 1.

 Virama Conjunct Formation